Regulatory Compliance for Electronic Communications

 Retaining all of this critically important data is the first step in remaining compliant across all industries, and fortunately, there are various solutions designed solely for archiving emails, social media correspondence, and the information contained within, allowing your company to identify which is best for you.

-It is vital for organizations to develop a platform designed to ingest vast volumes of data and store all of it in a compliant manner.
-These systems have to be able to capture all regulated communications and archive them in a way which demonstrates that they are authentic representations of the original communications.
+Organizations need to develop a platform designed to ingest vast volumes of data and store all of it in a compliant manner.
+These systems have to be able to capture all regulated communications and archive them in a way that demonstrates that they are authentic representations of the original communications.

-Essentially, two distinct types of archiving solutions exist to help accomplish this: “in-house” or “on-premise” solutions; and “external” or “hosted” archiving solutions.
-Recently, the demand for hosted archiving solutions has increased, especially in regard to the use of cloud-based systems.
+Essentially, two distinct types of archiving solutions exist to help accomplish this: “in-house” or “on-premise” solutions, and “external” or “hosted” archiving solutions.
+Recently, the demand for hosted archiving solutions has increased, especially regarding the use of cloud-based systems.
 However, comparing these two types of systems is imperative when selecting the best practice for retaining your organization’s information.

-An on-premise email archiving solution requires the purchase, setup and management of the related hardware, software and services to run it.
-Storage needs must be estimated and paid for them initially, which requires determining the de-duplication rate (single-instance storage) of the archive.
-Running and maintaining the system for the full-length of the longest retention period or litigation hold becomes an ongoing task for your IT department.
+An on-premise email archiving solution requires the purchase, setup, and management of the related hardware, software, and services to run it.
+Storage needs must be estimated and paid for initially, which requires determining the de-duplication rate (single-instance storage) of the archive.
+Running and maintaining the system for the full length of the longest retention period or litigation hold becomes an ongoing task for your IT department.
 On-premise solutions tend to be more ideal for larger organizations.
 Companies with the necessary budgetary and staffing resources may prefer on-premise solutions because they want to have complete control over their archiving infrastructure and manage the system internally.
 For organizations that want their data literally within their four walls, an on-premise solution makes sense.

 Hosted archiving solutions don’t require companies to purchase and deploy any additional hardware or software, nor do they necessitate ongoing maintenance time or complex upgrades.
-They incur all the upfront cost of implementing the solution and provide you with worry free access to your data.
-In time, they upgrade their infrastructure behind the scene and keep the service up for the end users.
+They incur all the upfront costs of implementing the solution and provide you with worry-free access to your data.
+In time, they upgrade their infrastructure behind the scenes and keep the service up for the end users.
 They usually have dedicated resources for monitoring the cloud infrastructure.
 Overall, cloud service removes the burden from the business to the vendor.
 Some solutions offer unlimited storage, which is another benefit.

 Aside from where your information is stored, deciding what to store and how long to store it can be just as crucial to compliance as anything else.
 The email retention policy should be governed by your corporate governance and comply with industry and government regulations.
 An email retention policy should cover all emails sent or received by your organization.
 It should contain the guidelines for how long emails should be kept and how they should be removed from the email archiving solution.